sundog75/codex-test/README.md

 3. **Power Scaling**: Gradually shift from survival mode to power fantasy
 4. **Environmental Mastery**: Use destructible physics to create tactical advantages
 5. **Deep Run Rewards**: Extended survival unlocks exotic weapons and game-changing abilities

----

-**Target Experience**: A visually stunning, mechanically satisfying shooter that balances challenge with empowerment, wrapped in a distinctive art style that feels both familiar and refreshingly unique.